techgirldiaries/financial-fraud-detection-demo/README.md

 - **Model**: Simple logistic regression for demo.
 - **Vector Store**: In-memory for demo.

-## 🤝 Contributing

-This is a demo project for educational purposes.
-Feel free to fork and enhance!

-## 📧 Contact
+## 🤝📧 Contributing or Contact

-For questions or feedback about this demo, please open an issue on the repository.
+Please open an issue on the repo to contribute, ask questions or give feedback about the demo.

 ## 📜 License

 Licensed under the PolyForm Noncommercial License - Commercial use is prohibited

 Copyright (c) 2025 Oluwakemi Obadeyi